johnykvsky/johnykvsky.github.io/README.md

 # Online JSON parser, formatter, validator
+# Online Javascript UUID v4 generator
+# Online Javascript Epoch / Timestamp converter

 Yet, another online JSON parser, formatter and validator.
 Quite simple and straightforward: type or paste JSON on the left, see user friendly version on the righ, check any errors at the top.
+Pure Javascript UUID v4 generator
+Pure Javascript Epoch / Timestamp to (and from) human readable date converter

 ## Features

+Common:
+- Pure javascript, fast, easy
 - No data is send to server.
 Parsing/formatting/validation is in browser, client-side.
 Safety first! ;)
 - Very simple.
 No fancy menus, multiple options and so on.
-Just paste and check results.
+Just click/paste and check results.
 - Very light, no heavy js libraries (jQuery...) or css frameworks (Bootstrap...).
 Clean HTML, CSS and pure JavaScript.

+json:
 - **JSON can be pasted in multiple lines** (good for copy/paste, ie. from logs opened in nano).
 - Optional one-click result word wrap
 - Optional one-click result selecting (for copy/paste)

+Timestamp:
+- Local time and GMT supported

+UUID v4:
+- Just click a button or refresh page to generate a new UUID v4
+- Easy way to copy to clipboard

 Non minified Skeleton css classes can be found [here][link-jkskeletoncss]